opencredit/badgeos/readme.txt

 15. Ranks data

 == Changelog ==

+= 3.5 =
+* New: Added support for Gutenburg
+* New: Added option to display earned points/achievement/ranks with list/grid view
+* New: Added option to disable credly email
+* New: Added option to display titles from earned achievement widgets
+* New: Added new filters
+* Fix: Fixed Woocommerce and screen options CSS conflict
+* Fix: Fixed multiselect script conflict
+* Fix: UI Tweaks

 = 3.4 =
 * New: Added option to update achievement post type and steps slugs